 How do I make a cheap path?

-‘It’s possible to build a garden path for next to nothing if you are willing to a bit cheeky,’ says Ideal Home’s Amy Cutmore.
+‘It’s possible to saving on garden landscaping costs and build a garden path for next to nothing if you are willing to a bit cheeky,’ says Ideal Home’s Amy Cutmore.
 ‘I managed to spend less than £10, yet now have a beautiful walkway in my front garden.’

 ‘My first step was to pop a message on my local village Facebook group, asking if anyone had any old house bricks going spare.
 I was thrilled – and taken aback – by the positive response, and collected hundreds of free bricks from locals eager to ditch them.’